-A SPFC is set up in the Finance Department, Government of Rajasthan which is the nodal department for the RTPP Act, 212 and RTPP Rules, 2013.
+A SPFC is set up in the Finance Department, and Government of Rajasthan is the nodal department for the RTPP Act, 212 and RTPP Rules, 2013.

 However, the overall awareness level of the masses about the nodal department and the SPFC was found to be considerably low.
-Only 14 percent respondents knew about the nodal department for public procurement and 12 percent people knew about the existence of SPFC formed under the RTPP Act.
+Only 14 percent respondents knew about the nodal department for public procurement and 12 percent people knew about the existence of SPFC formed under the Act of Finance Department, Government of Rajasthan.
 Furthermore, 9 percent respondents said that in case anyone was having any grievance related to procurement than they could lodge the complaint at the concerned department whereas only 3 percent people opined that complaints could be lodged at the nodal departmental also.
-Moreover, 11 percent respondents said that any grievance related to any sort of procurement occurring could be lodged at the concerned departmental as well at the nodal departmental level.
+Moreover, 11 percent respondents said that any grievance related to any sort of procurement occurring could be lodged at the concerned departmental as well at the nodal departmental, which is the Finance Department.

-Complaint Redressal System
+Awareness on Complaint Redressal System